airscripts/blog/content/english/posts/molivair/welcome-molivair.md

 ## Share Support
 If you have liked this post, just come and tell me!
 Are you too shy for doing this?
 No problem.
-Just visit [airscript.it][airscript-it] and share your support following me on your preferrend social platform.
+Just visit [airscript.it][airscript-it] and share your support following me on your preferred social platform.
 If you want to make me even more happier, just follow, share or star me and my projects on [GitHub][github].

 [airscript-it]: https://airscript.it